Danielduel/react-typescript-styled-for-prototyping/README.md

 Changed:
 - default imports are using doublequotes - my personal preference
 - removed autoopening project on start (see .env file)
+- change unused expression error to be warn